hplt-project/HPLT-WP4/encoder-only/huggingface_prototype/README.md

 This is one of the encoder-only monolingual language models trained as a second release by the [HPLT project](https://hplt-project.org/).
 It is a so called masked language model.
 In particular, we used the modification of the classic BERT model named [LTG-BERT](https://aclanthology.org/2023.findings-eacl.146/).

-A monolingual LTG-BERT model is trained for some languages in the [HPLT 2.0 data release](https://hplt-project.org/datasets/v2.0) (*52* models total).
+A monolingual LTG-BERT model is trained for some languages in the [HPLT 2.0 data release](https://hplt-project.org/datasets/v2.0).

 All the HPLT encoder-only models use the same hyper-parameters, roughly following the BERT-base setup:
 - hidden size: 768